 Not only is South Dakota a great state for homeowners, it’s also the second best state for veterans.
 South Dakota does a good job at supporting its veterans.
 It has the highest rate of veterans enrolled in the Veterans Health Administration in the country (almost 70%), as well as the second-most veteran facilities per 10,000 vets.

 Of all the states in the country, Nebraska has the lowest unemployment rate for veterans.
-According to our data, Nebraska veterans have an enviable 1.9% unemployment rate.
-This is in stark constrast to the state’s unemployment rate for non-veterans, which is 7.9%.
-The Cornhusker State also has one of the lowest rates of veteran poverty in the nation at 4.5%.
+According to recent Bureau of Labor Statistics data, Nebraska veterans had an enviable 2.7% unemployment rate.
+This compares to the state’s unemployment rate for non-veterans, which was 2.1%.
+The Cornhusker State also has one of the lowest rates of veteran poverty in the nation.

 Check out our refinance calculator.